Read Carmen’s Blog

 Isaiah 26:3 affirmation

-Oh, and maybe another moral to this story is to not put things into your mind that you will probably never get out.
-I have several things like that and I’m praying God will pull that stuff up by the roots!
+Oh, and maybe another moral to this story is not to put things into your mind that you will probably never get out.
+I have several things like that, and I’m praying God will pull that stuff up by the roots!

 Share: